ecksullivan/echelp/content/collections/pages/privacy-policy.md

     content:
       -
         type: text
-        text: "\_"
+        text: 'You have the following rights with regard to your information (Your Privacy Rights):'
   -
-    type: paragraph
+    type: ordered_list
+    attrs:
+      order: 1
     content:
       -
-        type: text
-        text: 'You have the following rights with regard to your information (Your Privacy Rights):'
-  -
-    type: paragraph
+        type: list_item
         content:
           -
-        type: text
-        text: "\_"
-  -
             type: paragraph
             content:
               -
                 type: text
-        text: "1.\_\_\_\_ Minor Eraser Law:\_ Any user who is under the age of eighteen has the right to view, correct, or remove content posted by that user as a registered user of ElderCounsel Services.\_ ElderCounsel does not register users who are below eighteen years of age."
+                text: "Minor Eraser Law:\_ Any user who is under the age of eighteen has the right to view, correct, or remove content posted by that user as a registered user of ElderCounsel Services.\_ ElderCounsel does not register users who are below eighteen years of age."
       -
-    type: paragraph
+        type: list_item
         content:
           -
-        type: text
-        text: "\_"
-  -
             type: paragraph
             content:
               -
                 type: text
-        text: "2.\_\_\_\_ Right to Be Informed:\_ At or before the point of collection, you have the right to be informed about the categories of personal information that are being collected from you and the purposes for which such categories are being used.\_ This privacy notice intends to set out such information."
+                text: "Right to Be Informed:\_ At or before the point of collection, you have the right to be informed about the categories of personal information that are being collected from you and the purposes for which such categories are being used.\_ This privacy notice intends to set out such information."
       -
-    type: paragraph
+        type: list_item
         content:
           -
-        type: text
-        text: "\_"
-  -
             type: paragraph
             content:
               -
                 type: text
-        text: "3.\_\_\_\_ Right of Disclosure:\_ You have the right for us to disclose to you the categories and specific pieces of personal information that we have collected from you, the sources of such information, the business purposes for such collection, and the categories of third parties with whom we have shared such personal information.\_ You also have the right to request that we disclose to you a list of categories of personal information that we have disclosed to third parties for their marketing purposes and the identity of those third parties.\_"
+                text: "Right of Disclosure:\_ You have the right for us to disclose to you the categories and specific pieces of personal information that we have collected from you, the sources of such information, the business purposes for such collection, and the categories of third parties with whom we have shared such personal information.\_ You also have the right to request that we disclose to you a list of categories of personal information that we have disclosed to third parties for their marketing purposes and the identity of those third parties.\_"
       -
-    type: paragraph
+        type: list_item
         content:
           -
-        type: text
-        text: "\_"
-  -
             type: paragraph
             content:
               -
                 type: text
-        text: "4.\_\_\_\_ Right to Delete:\_ You have the right to request that we delete any personal information collected from or about you.
+                text: "Right to Delete:\_ You have the right to request that we delete any personal information collected from or about you.
 If you exercise this right, we will then also direct any third parties that we have shared your information with to also delete your personal information.
 If you request that we delete your personal information, you may not be able to participate in certain ElderCounsel Services which may require the use of your personal information to function properly."
       -
-    type: paragraph
+        type: list_item
         content:
           -
-        type: text
-        text: "\_"
-  -
             type: paragraph
             content:
               -
                 type: text
-        text: "5.\_\_\_\_ Right of Correction:\_ If you believe that any information we have about you is inaccurate or incomplete, you have the right to correct that information."
+                text: "Right of Correction:\_ If you believe that any information we have about you is inaccurate or incomplete, you have the right to correct that information."
       -
-    type: paragraph
+        type: list_item
         content:
           -
-        type: text
-        text: "\_"
-  -
             type: paragraph
             content:
               -
                 type: text
-        text: "6.\_\_\_\_ Right to Opt-out of Sale:\_ You have the right to request that we do not sell your personal information.\_ Note that we do not sell your personal information.\_"
+                text: "Right to Opt-out of Sale:\_ You have the right to request that we do not sell your personal information.\_ Note that we do not sell your personal information.\_"
       -
-    type: paragraph
+        type: list_item
         content:
           -
-        type: text
-        text: "\_"
-  -
             type: paragraph
             content:
               -
                 type: text
-        text: "7.\_\_\_\_ Right to Opt-out of Automated Decision-making Technology:\_ You have the right to opt-out of profiling via automated decision-making technology.\_ Note that we do not profile via automated decision-making technology."
+                text: "Right to Opt-out of Automated Decision-making Technology:\_ You have the right to opt-out of profiling via automated decision-making technology.\_ Note that we do not profile via automated decision-making technology."
       -
-    type: paragraph
+        type: list_item
         content:
           -
-        type: text
-        text: "\_"
-  -
             type: paragraph
             content:
               -
                 type: text
-        text: "8.\_\_\_\_ Right to Non-discrimination:\_ We cannot discriminate against you if you exercise any of the above rights.\_ We cannot deny you good or services, charge you a different price for goods or services, provide you with a different level of goods or services, or suggest that you will be charged a different price or a different level or quality of goods or services, should you choose to exercise your rights."
+                text: "Right to Non-discrimination:\_ We cannot discriminate against you if you exercise any of the above rights.\_ We cannot deny you good or services, charge you a different price for goods or services, provide you with a different level of goods or services, or suggest that you will be charged a different price or a different level or quality of goods or services, should you choose to exercise your rights."
   -
     type: paragraph
     content: